trinasch/florida-energy/README.md

 ### AUDIENCE & CORE TASKS

-This site serves the following audiences:
+This site is intended to service the following audiences:
 - General consumer
 - Energy experts and researchers
 - University and government officials

+This site is intended to support core tasks for the following audiences:

 AUDIENCE  | CORE TASKS
 --- | ---